Accessible Playground and Inclusive Playground:

 While the Americans With Disabilities Act (ADA) has been the law of the land since 1990, facilities managers of parks, churches, neighborhoods, and other properties are still figuring out how their playgrounds can best comply.
 They also realize that, regulations aside, offering a fun, engaging experience for kids of all abilities is just the right thing to do.
-It’s good for the families they serve, good for the community as a whole, and ultimately good for business.
+Accessible Playground and Inclusive Playground are good for the families they serve, good for the community as a whole, and ultimately good for business.

 The answer is the two terms do have different meanings.